-In developing this preliminary framework, the Planning Board recognizes that proposed changes to housing policy may raise questions or objections from members of the community.
+In developing this preliminary framework, the Planning Board recognizes that proposed changes to increase and address housing availability may raise questions or objections from members of the community.
 To ensure transparency, the following anticipated concerns have been identified, along with the general approach reflected in the draft amendments.
-These points are intended to guide further discussion and refinement during the public review process.
+These points are intended to guide further discussion and refinement during consideration by the Board of Trustees and any additional steps taken to advance the proposed framework amendments or other matters set forth herein.

-Neighborhood Character
+Neighborhood Character and Density

-Concern: Additional apartments, accessory dwelling units (ADUs), or multi-residential forms may be perceived as inconsistent with existing scale and fabric.
+Concern: Additional apartments, accessory dwelling units (ADUs), or multi-residential forms may be perceived as inconsistent with existing scale and fabric, or as creating too much density in residential neighborhoods.